 Jonathan D. Quick, MD, MPH

-Jonathan D. Quick, MD, MPH, a family physician and health management specialist, is Senior Fellow at MSH.
-He focuses on global health security and providing strategic counsel to the MSH-led multipartner No More Epidemics campaign.
-Dr. Quick is the author of The End of Epidemics: The Looming Threat to Humanity and How to Stop It (forthcoming from St. Martin’s Press/Scribe in 2017).
+Jonathan D. Quick, MD, MPH, is Senior Fellow Emeritus at MSH, where he previously served as President and Chief Executive Officer from 2004-2017.
+In January of 2017 he transitioned to the role of Senior Fellow.
+A family physician and health management specialist, Dr. Quick focuses on global health security.
+Dr. Quick is the author of The End of Epidemics: The Looming Threat to Humanity and How to Stop It (forthcoming from St. Martin’s Press/Scribe in 2018).

 Dr. Quick has worked in international health since 1978 and has carried out assignments in over 70 countries in Africa, Asia, Latin America, and the Middle East.
 He is the senior editor of Managing Drug Supply, co-author of the Financial Times Guide to Executive Health; and has written over 100 other books, articles, and chapters.
 He is on the faculty of Harvard Medical School Department of Global Health and Social Medicine and Boston University School of Public Health, and is a Fellow of the Royal Society of Medicine.
 He has a first degree from Harvard University and an MD, with distinction in research, and masters of public health from the University of Rochester.